 You can use DSC in Azure Automation to store configurations in a central location and add reporting of compliance with the desired state.

 This architecture uses Key Vault to store Azure App Service certificates or user credentials that are used for authentication to the Microsoft 365 tenant.
 Key Vault provides scalability.
 As an alternative, you can use pipeline variables to reduce the complexity of the solution.
-Using a Azure Windows VM and DSC you can apply and monitor a configuration to Microsoft 365 tenant utilizing Microsoft365DSC.
-Azure Action Group can be used to send email to Microsoft 365 admins when then Azure Windows VM detects a configuration drift utilizing Microsoft 365DSC.
-In addition an Azure action group can execute a webhook to trigger an Azure RunBook to generate a report of configuration drift within Microsoft 365 tenant.
+By using an Azure virtual machine (VM) for Windows and DSC, you can apply and monitor a configuration to Microsoft 365 tenants that use Microsoft365DSC.
+You can use Azure action groups to send email to Microsoft 365 admins when the Azure Windows VM detects a configuration drift by using Microsoft 365DSC.
+In addition, an Azure action group can run a webhook to trigger an Azure runbook to generate a report of configuration drift within Microsoft 365 tenants.

 Scenario details